erangell/Articles/dzezthoughts.md

 - a zzengine, like Gzz,
   has operations upon zzstructure, and views so that you can see what you're doing.

+## What is dZeZ?
+- dZeZ aims to be an open source conceptual data structure that represent graph data structures using technologies available on the decentralized web.
+While it will take advantage of features of a specific protocol (hypercore protocol and its derivatives), the concept is intended to be a protocol-agnostic abstraction layer that can wrap any decentralized data technology that conforms to a dZeZ interface.

+## How do you pronounce it?
+- You have a choice: Dee Zez (an homage to Zez Confrey) or Dee Zee Easy.

 ## Initial Thoughts
 I'm exploring how to create ZigZag data structures on the Decentralized Internet,